Temporal Reasoning on Implicit Events from Distant Supervision: The TRACIE Dataset

 \subsection{Task Overview and Dataset Construction}

-The goal of \datasetname{} is to test a system's ability to compare start and end times of non-extractive implicit event phrases instead of extractive trigger verbs from the context.
-Such tests in \datasetname{} take the form of textual entailment (TE) queries, similar to the multi-premise format in \citet{lai2017natural}.
-Each \datasetname{} instance contains 1) a \textbf{context story} (or premise) consisting of a sequence of \emph{explicit} narrative events; 2) an \textbf{implicit event} in the form of a natural language phrase that is unmentioned but has some role in the story 3) a \textbf{comparator} of either \texttt{\{start,end\}} 4) an \textbf{explicit event} also in the form of a phrase, and 5) a \textbf{temporal relation} of either \texttt{\{before,after\}} that marks the relationship in the dimension defined by the \textit{comparator} between the \textit{implicit-event} and the \textit{explicit-event}.
-With these 4 components, we are able to generate TE-style instances, using the context story as the premise, and ``\textit{implicit-event}, \textit{comparator}, \textit{temporal-relation}, \textit{explicit-event}'' as the positive (entailment) hypothesis.
-For example, in the first positive instance shown in Fig.~\ref{fig:timeline-example}, ``distracted'' is the \textit{implicit-event}, ``starts'' is the \textit{comparator}, ``try'' is \textit{explicit-event} and ``before'' is the \textit{temporal-relation}, leading to the hypothesis ``distracted starts before try.''
-We flip the \textit{temporal-relation} (i.e., ``before'' to ``after'' and vice versa) to create negative (contradiction) instances, as shown in the second example instance in Fig.~\ref{fig:timeline-example}.
+The goal of \datasetname{} is to test a system's ability to compare start and end times of non-extractive implicit event phrases instead of extractive triggers from the context.
+Such tests in \datasetname{} take the form of multi-premise textual entailment (TE) \cite{lai2017natural}.
+Each \datasetname{} instance contains 1) a \textbf{context story} (or premise) consisting of a sequence of \emph{explicit} narrative events; 2) an \textbf{implicit event} in the form of a natural language phrase that is unmentioned but has some role in the story; 3) a \textbf{comparator} of either \texttt{\{starts,ends\}}; 4) an \textbf{explicit event} also in the form of a phrase, and 5) a \textbf{temporal relation} of either \texttt{\{before,after\}} that marks the relationship in the dimension defined by the \textit{comparator} between the \textit{implicit-event} and the \textit{explicit-event}.
+With these 4 components, we are able to generate TE-style instances, using the context story as the premise and temporal queries about pair-wise relations between implicit and explicit events as hypotheses.
+For example, in the first positive instance shown in Fig.~\ref{fig:timeline-example}, ``distracted'' is the \textit{implicit-event}, ``starts'' is the \textit{comparator}, ``try'' is \textit{explicit-event} and ``before'' is the \textit{temporal-relation}.
+They form a positive hypothesis ``distracted starts before try.''\footnote{All event phrases are shortened to triggers here for simplicity.
+See Fig.~\ref{fig:tracie_instances} for actual phrases.} We flip the \textit{temporal-relation} (i.e., ``before'' to ``after'' and vice versa) to create negative (contradiction) instances, as shown in the second example instance in Fig.~\ref{fig:timeline-example}.